Win an internship with Enterprise Rent-A-Car as Management Undergraduate of the Year

 How do you succeed at the online tests?

 The online tests are set by SHL and include a personality quiz, a situational judgement test and an inductive reasoning test.
 Previous attendees have stressed the importance of following your instincts rather than trying to ‘game’ the system, but to practise all the tests you possibly can to become familiar with the process and time restrictions.
-The SHL website has free practice tests and our commercial partner AssessmentDay provides both free and paid-for tests.
+The SHL website has free practice tests.

 How do you succeed at the interview and assessment day?